 April/May (also very good) is a time for national festivals/holidays: Springtime in the north and still dry season in the south.
 Mid year (June-August) is the Wet Season in the south and generally the warmest time of year (especially in central Vietnam and Hanoi) - for those who like it hot!

-November to February is cool/cold in the North (winter) but pleasant in the South, however it is also includes Chinese New Year (many services not available) and the peak season for travelers from the Northern Hemisphere and therefore is heavily populated with tourists - be prepared for big crowds and price increases.
+November to February is cool/cold in the North (winter) but pleasant in the South, however it also includes Chinese New Year (many services not available) and the peak season for travelers from the Northern Hemisphere and is therefore heavily populated with tourists - be prepared for big crowds and price increases.

 When considering the climate of Vietnam, think of it this way:

 The seasons of northern Vietnam are the opposite to southern Australia - when you’re freezing in Melbourne, Canberra or Adelaide, it’s high summer in Hanoi (31-37C).
 Hanoians wear woolen jumpers in Dec-Feb ...while Aussies are at the beach!

 The South (Saigon) has a tropical climate with 2 seasons (wet & dry) ...the most comfortable weather is Dec to Feb.
 Wet season (June-Sep ) produces higher humidity and late afternoon monsoonal rains (20-30 minutes of rain to freshen up for the wonderful balmy evenings).